 Serve them plain or with a simple squirt of lemon juice.
 Many people like Tabasco or cocktail sauce.
 Or, check out the recipe below for a great mignonette sauce — yum!

-I hope you enjoyed this how to Tuesday!
+I hope you enjoyed this how to Tuesday and learning how to shuck oysters.
 Leave a comment below about what else you would like to see in this series — I love to hear your ideas!

 See ya next time!